duavang/BCB546-Spring2021-FinalProject/README.md

 ## `Code` directory
 This directory contains the commented code for the replication.

-* `01-InitialDataStructure.md`: Downloading, inspecting, and describing the data utilized in the study. -- **NOT DONE**
+* `01-InitialDataStructure.md`: Downloading, inspecting, and describing the data utilized in the study.
+Also contains links to the packages used for analysis.
 * `02-DataProcessing.md`: Processing the data to format them for the analysis.
 * `03-DataAnalysis.md`: Rerunning the analysis described in the manuscript using Bowtie2 and TSAS.
 * `04-ProcessingPart2.md`: Processing the data to format them for plotting with ggplot in R.